-The volunteer boards of directors of The Volunteers at WakeMed Raleigh Campus and The Volunteers at WakeMed Cary Hospital are each composed of a president, vice-president, secretary, treasurer and up to eight members.
+The volunteer boards of directors of The Volunteers at WakeMed Raleigh Campus and The Volunteers at WakeMed Cary Hospital are each composed of a Chair, vice-president, secretary, treasurer and up to eight members.
 They provide:

-- Leadership to the organization. - Decision-making regarding allocation of funds. - Administration of the Blossoms for Life and Rainbow Fund (Cary Hospital).
+- Leadership to the organization. - Decision-making regarding allocation of funds. - Administration of the Rainbow Fund (Cary Hospital).